SriHarsha077/SriHarsha077/README.md

 - 📫 How to reach me **sriharsha3487@gmail.com**

-- ⚡ Fun fact **Did you know?
+- ⚡**Fun fact:** Did you know?
 The average person generates about 1.7MB of data every second!
 That’s enough data to fill an average novel every week.
-Just imagine the insights waiting to be discovered! 📊💡**
+Just imagine the insights waiting to be discovered! 📊💡
 <h3 align="left">Programming Languages:</h3>
 <p align="left">
 <!-- Python -->